Our Staff

 Profile

 Hartmann has an MBA with Graduate Certificate in Health Care Management.
+Carol has a National Catholic Certification in Health Care Ethics.
 Carol is a Licensed Instructor and an Activity Consultant Certified through the National Certification Council for Activity Professionals (NCCAP).
 She served on the Alzheimer’s Association of Long Island Public Policy Committee and ADRC's Public Policy Committee.
 In 2019, she was honored with the ‘Impossible Dreamers Award’ from the Friends of CenterLight Foundation in recognition of her career dedicated to caring for people with Alzheimer’s Disease and other forms of dementia.
+In 2023, Carol became a Master Instructor in Montessori principles in Dementia Care from the National Intergenerational Montessori Center.

 Maria Prendergast, Executive Assistant

-Maria Prendergast Director of Operations & Volunteer Engagement
+Maria Prendergast, BSBM Director of Operations & Volunteer Engagement

 “It’s most fulfilling to be part of the ADRC team and provide essential services and support to Long Island’s Alzheimer’s community.”